farnulfo/ossindex-maven-plugin/README.md

 ossindex-maven-plugin
 =====================

-Audits a [maven](https://maven.apache.org/) project using the [OSS Index REST API](https://ossindex.net) to identify known vulnerabilities in its dependencies.
+Audits a [maven](https://maven.apache.org/) project using the [OSS Index REST API v2.0](https://ossindex.net) to identify known vulnerabilities in its dependencies.

+This is a rewrite from previous versions to use the much simplified v2.0 API.

 Requirements
 -------------